-If you’re contemplating a DIY electrical wiring project, you need to be equipped with the right tools, parts and safety practices.
-Below, we’ll cover the essential concepts in basic residential wiring, including home electrical wiring colors, types of electrical wires and other practical information.
+If you’re contemplating a DIY electrical wiring project, you need to be equipped with the right tools, parts, and safety practices.
+Below, we’ll cover the essential concepts in basic residential wiring, including home electrical wiring colors, types of electrical wires, and other practical information for home wiring.

-Common Types of Electrical Wire Used in Homes
+Common Types of Wire Used in Home Electrical Wiring

-Before getting into electrical wiring basics, it helps to understand the differences between wires and cables — two terms many people use interchangeably:
+Before getting into electrical wiring basics, it helps to understand the different electrical cable types, wires and cables.
+Although many people use them interchangeably, there are distinctions between the two:

 Wires come in various sizes, with 12-gauge and 14-gauge most commonly found in homes.
 Larger appliances like central air units, electric dryers, electric water heaters and stoves will use 10-, 8- and sometimes 6-gauge wires.